Ozarks Senate race in uproar over X-ray 'genitalia' in campaign ad

 The ad offers a list of allegations against Rep. Karla Eslinger, R-Wasola, and former Rep. Van Kelly, and then shows photos of their faces atop X-rays of skeletons with the backbones blacked out.

-Where things have gone a little awry is with the positioning of the hand in the X-ray beneath Eslinger.
+Where things have gone a little awry is with the positioning of the hand in the X-ray beneath Eslinger's head.
 It appears a finger is sticking out from the pelvic area, which some have taken for male genitalia on first glance.

 Eslinger did not take kindly to the ad, calling it "bizarre and inappropriate."